Bacon Dijon Chicken Pot Pie with Easy Whole Wheat Pastry Crust

 In order to make this dish possible for weeknights, making a separate white sauce just wasn’t going to cut it – instead I made the sauce right in the pot by simply sprinkling the flour over the sautéing vegetables and stirring as the milk is added.
 It will thicken as it cooks (alternately, if you wanted to use cornstarch or potato starch, mix it into cold milk first and then pour slowly into the hot vegetables).

-After stirring in the seasonings, mustard and cooked bacon, you can transfer the filling to individual ramekins, like I did or into a deep dish pie plate.
+After stirring in the seasonings, mustard and cooked bacon, you can transfer the filling to individual ramekins like I did, or into a deep dish pie plate or cast iron skillet.
 I really prefer using ramekins for pies like this, as well as recipes like these big crumb fruit crisps, since it makes them so easy to serve.

 Make the 5 Minute Crust